 Launch of Friends of the Trust in 2001.
 L to R – Robert Davidson, Ann Yule, Dorothy Haldane, Katherine Stewart, Alison Wilkie, Kerr Yule & Allan Haldane.

-The idea to set-up ‘Friends of the Trust’ was initiated by Allan Haldane, one of the Founder Trustees of the Neil Gunn Trust, and the Trust’s sculptor, who carved each alternate Caithness slab of the Monument, representing quotes from Neil Gunn’s writing.
+The idea to set-up ‘Friends of the Trust’ was initiated by Allan Haldane, one of the Founder Trustees of the Neil Gunn Trust.
+Allan was the Trust’s sculptor, who carved each alternate Caithness slab of the Monument to represent quotes from Neil Gunn’s writing.
 Friends of the Neil Gunn Trust was launched in 2001.

 Over the years since the Neil Gunn Monument was unveiled in 1987, the Trustees have been involved in many projects.
 The three most important and continuing of these are detailed below: